 Different credit cards come with different interest rates, and these rates will vary as market interest rates rise and fall.
 The interest rate applies to money that you haven’t repaid by the end of the repayment period.
 The interest rate is given as an annual interest rate, but it applies each day overdue credit is not repaid.

 With a Greater Bank Visa Credit Card, the same low rate applies to purchases, cash advances, and balance transfers.
 That’s the big difference between the Greater Bank Visa Credit Card and other credit cards - usually, banks will charge much higher interest rates on cash advances and balance transfers.
-A cash advance is when you take money out of an ATM using your credit card, so being able to get cash in your hand at a really low interest rate can be useful.
+A cash advance is when you take money out of an ATM using your credit card, so being able to get cash in your hand at a lower interest rate can be useful.
 A balance transfer is when you transfer outstanding debt from one credit card to another.
-Subject to approval, you can transfer debt from another credit card to your Greater Bank Visa Credit Card and still pay the same low interest rate on your outstanding balance.
+Subject to approval, you can transfer debt from another credit card to your Greater Bank Visa Credit Card and still pay the same lower interest rate on your outstanding balance.